Have you noticed thin, needle-like red strands on your lawn when wet? If so, you’ve probably got red thread lawn disease.

 Provide your lawn with at least 4 hours of direct sunlight per day.
 Also, trim back any trees or shrubs that are shading the area.

-Good air circulation coupled with limited moisture on grass blades discourages fungal growth and spread.
+Good air circulation and limited moisture on grass blades discourage fungal growth and spread.

 4. Avoid Overly Wet Grass

-To control red thread, make sure you avoid keeping your lawn overly wet.
+To control red thread, avoid keeping your lawn overly wet.
 Excess moisture promotes the growth of the fungus responsible for the red thread on grass.

 When you irrigate, do so in the early morning to give the grass blades time to dry during the day.